The Binary Expansion Randomized Ensemble Test (BERET): Simulation Studies

 \subsection{Univariate Independence}

 For comparison, we consider the Hoeffding's D test, the distance correlation test, the mutual information test (MINTav), Fisher's exact scanning method, and the maximum binary expansion test.
 We use sample size $n = 128$ as a moderate sample size for power comparison.
 We set the level of the tests to be 0.1 and simulate each scenario 1,000 times.
 We adopt $d_{max} = 4$ because this depth provides a good approximation to the true distribution.
 See a detailed discussion in Section 4.5 in \citet{zhang2019bet}.
-The p-values of the proposed method are calculated using the asymptotic distribution of theorem \ref{THM:uni_property}, part (e).
+The p-values of the proposed method are calculated using the asymptotic distribution of theorem \ref{THM:uni_property}, part (v).
+We verified that the p-value under the null hypothesis was controlled at level 0.1.